Council Tax Exceptional Circumstances Payment Scheme

 You must also provide other evidence to support your application including proof of the following:

-A decision on your claim will be made within one month of receipt of the application, but this may be extended if you are asked to provide further evidence.
-Then a decision will be made within one calendar month of receiving all the evidence.
+A decision on your claim will be made within one month of receiving your application.
+Our decision may take longer than a month if we require further evidence from you.
+In this instance, a decision will be made within one calendar month of receiving all evidence from you.

-The exceptional circumstance fund is a discretionary scheme set up by us and funded by through council tax income.
+The exceptional circumstance fund is a discretionary scheme.
+We set it up and it's funded by council tax income.

 Any award approved will: